DovarFalcone/dovarfalcone.github.io/blog-recipes/_posts/2023-01-04-Ham-Roll-Ups.md

 ## Instructions

-Spread softened cream shese mixed with horseradish on hamslices.
+Spread softened cream cheese mixed with horseradish on ham slices.

 Layer in a pickle slice or relish.